-Kiewit is proud to sponsor its eleventh annual Jakefest fundraiser to benefit CureSearch for Children's Cancer.
+Kiewit is proud to sponsor its twelfth annual Jakefest fundraiser to benefit CureSearch for Children's Cancer.

 Jakefest honors the memory of Jacob "Jake" Koenigs, the son of Robin and Harry Koenigs, part of our Kiewit family.
 Jake passed away after a heroic fight with rhabdomyosarcoma, the most common soft tissue sarcoma in children.

 Kiewit has partnered with CureSearch because they support research that targets children's cancer.
 Conventionally, pharmaceutical research and development is geared to commercially expedient cancer treatments for adult physiologies.
 These adult treatments are then adapted for children; this is not acceptable.
 CureSearch funds research that specifically addresses cancer treatments for the unique physiology of children.

-Through the generosity of Kiewit's employees, their spouses, friends, relatives, and our gracious business partners, over $2,000,000 has been raised for CureSearch.
-We could hardly have imagined ten years ago the outpouring of goodwill this event has brought.
+Through the generosity of Kiewit's employees, their spouses, friends, relatives, and our gracious business partners, over $2,500,000 has been raised for CureSearch.
+We could hardly have imagined eleven years ago the outpouring of goodwill this event has brought.
 On behalf of the Koenigs family, CureSearch and Kiewit, thank you for your generosity and participation in this meaningful event.

 For more information on how to make a donation or to participate in this year's Jakefest, click on the icon to the right.